jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 The button text, theme, and warning text can be set globally with the config variables `try_examples_global_button_text`, `try_examples_global_theme`, and `try_examples_global_warning_text` in `conf.py`;
-and these apply both to automatically inserted directives and to manually inserted ones.
-The priority of these global settings is lower than that of the specific options set for a manually inserted directive, which will override the global settings on a per-directive basis.
+these apply both to automatically and manually inserted directives.
+Options set explicitly in a directive will override the global configuration.

 ```python
 global_enable_try_examples = True